DiamondCoder02/nsfw-game-manager/readme.md

 - [ ] Rewrite Languages
 - [ ] Rewrite the whole program

+To do:

+- [ ] move database from xml ( MUST NOT BREAK - 0.1.2.1 ? )
+- [ ] add steam ( 0.1.2.1 ? )
+- [ ] fix bugs / do something with all the ~12 TODOs that is in the source code
+- [ ] fix and improve dark mode
+- [ ] Memory & CPU usage higher? ( Need more test )
+- [ ] Fix weird long pause after you change some setting?
+- [ ] optimize search ( searchByName: dungeon )
+- [x] "This application requires a Java Runtime Environment." - fix this

 ### Language support

 Currently supported languages: English( +EngwishUwU ), Hungarian